marco-introini/todo-cli-rust/README.md

 This is my first experiment with the Rust Programming Language

-It's a CLI program for ToDo List
+It's a CLI program for a simple ToDo List